arunsrin/arunsrin.mkdocs/home/games/xboxone.md

   - XCOM 2 - Too hard/stressful for me :( Great game though.
   - Guacamelee - About 60% of the way, I gave up at a frustratingly hard section.
   - Ori 1 - Lovely  game but I hate the frustrating experience.
+  - Everspace - I don't like repeating the same thing again and again so it didn't suit my play style.
+  - Fallout 4 - Somehow didn't click for me.
+Required a more serious investment than I'm able to make currently.